-The fall and winter seasons are best known for family gatherings, rich foods, gifts and joyous celebrations, but for some individuals, this time of year can bring unexplained fatigue, irritability, and sleep issues.
+The fall and winter seasons are best known for family gatherings, rich food, gifts and joyous celebrations.
+But for some individuals, this time of year can also bring on unexplained fatigue, irritability and sleep problems.

-These depressive episodes are known as seasonal affective disorder (SAD).
-SAD commonly affects women more often than men, those that live at higher latitudes (farther away from the equator), and those who already struggle with mood disorders like depression and bipolar disorder.
+These depressive episodes may be symptoms of a condition called seasonal affective disorder (SAD).
+According to the National Institute of Mental Health, SAD commonly affects women more often than men, those who live at higher latitudes (farther away from the equator), and those who already struggle with mood disorders like depression and bipolar disorder.

-Although the specific causes of SAD are not known, it is speculated that adjustments to your biological clock can trigger symptoms.
-During the autumn and winter months, we receive less sunlight as days shorten and the nights become longer.
-Light affects our ability to regulate chemicals in the brain that control moods and sleep/wake patterns.
+Although the specific causes of SAD are not known, it is speculated that adjustments to one’s biological clock can trigger symptoms.
+During the autumn and winter months, we receive less sunlight as daylight hours decrease and the nights become longer.
+Light affects levels of chemicals in the brain that regulate moods and sleep/wake patterns.
 This is why people who have difficulty falling asleep are discouraged from watching TV or using bright phone or computer screens before bed.
-A simple decrease in exposure to light can affect circadian rhythms and cause disruptive symptoms, especially when combined with other existing health issues and lifestyle factors.
+A simple decrease in exposure to natural sunlight can affect circadian rhythms and cause disruptive symptoms, especially when combined with other existing health issues and lifestyle factors.

 Caregiving Can Affect Your Sleep Cycle and Mood

 Family caregivers are under a great deal of stress and often suffer from poor sleep in order to meet their care recipients’ ever-changing needs.
-It can be especially difficult for dementia caregivers to get adequate rest if they are worried that their loved one may wander, which significantly increases their risk of falling or having an accident.
+It can be especially difficult for dementia caregivers to get adequate rest if they are worried that their loved ones may wander during the night.

-Even if they are able to get some shut-eye, it usually is not the quality sleep they need.
-Like new mothers, caregivers tend to be constantly “tuned in” just in case someone requires their assistance.
+Even if a caregiver is able to get some shut-eye, it is usually short-lived and not the quality sleep they desperately need.
+Like new parents, caregivers who live with their care recipients tend to be constantly “tuned in” just in case someone requires their assistance.
 Coupled with seasonal changes, the effects of caregiver stress and disrupted sleep can be debilitating.

-If you or your loved one is having difficulty sleeping or regulating moods, a simple solution is available.
-Light therapy is a popular non-medication treatment for individuals experiencing disruptions in their biological rhythms and temperament.
+If you or your loved one is having difficulty sleeping or experiencing low mood this winter, a simple solution is available.
+Light therapy is a popular non-pharmaceutical treatment for individuals experiencing disruptions in their biological rhythms and temperament.

-A light therapy box is a special lamp-like device that is brighter than normal indoor lighting devices.
+A light therapy box is a lamp-like device that is brighter than normal indoor light fixtures.
 It is meant to simulate natural light and minimize the effects of decreased sun exposure that many people experience during fall and winter.
-Most light therapy devices filter out ultraviolet (UV) wavelengths, which can be harmful to your skin and eyes.
-Be wary of those that lack this capability (especially if you are taking medications or have a condition that make you more sensitive to sunlight).
+Most bright light therapy devices filter out ultraviolet (UV) wavelengths, which can be harmful to your skin and eyes.
+Be wary of those that lack this capability (especially if you are taking medication or have a condition that makes you more sensitive to sunlight).

-These devices are available without a prescription, but a psychiatrist or other health professional can recommend phototherapy and specific ways of utilizing these devices in order to maximize their benefit.
-Most people use a lightbox early each morning for anywhere from 15 minutes to an hour or two.
-The duration of exposure depends upon your unique situation and the intensity of your light box, which is measured in lux.
+These devices are available without a prescription, but a psychiatrist or other health professional can recommend phototherapy and specific ways of utilizing it to maximize the benefits.
+Most people use a light box early each morning for anywhere from 15 minutes to an hour or two.
+The duration of exposure depends upon one’s unique needs and the intensity of the light box, which is measured in lux.

 Indirect exposure is crucial to the success of this treatment because staring directly at the light will damage your eyes.
+The best part about this option is that it doesn’t require any effort and it can be seamlessly incorporated into a person’s existing daily routine.
 Individuals utilizing this course of treatment typically watch TV, read, eat a meal or work during phototherapy sessions.

-It is of utmost importance for caregivers to make their own health a priority even though their loved ones’ wellbeing often becomes their main focus.
-Complementing normal, everyday activities with light therapy may be just what you need to lift your spirits this winter season, minimize sundowning behaviors or overcome insomnia.
+It is of utmost importance for caregivers to make their own health a priority even though their loved ones’ well-being often becomes their focus.
+Complementing normal, everyday activities with bright light therapy may be just what you need to lift your spirits this winter season, minimize your loved one’s sundowning behaviors or overcome insomnia.
 Better sleep and more stable moods can easily improve your quality of life and that of your loved one.